zacaltman/ZAActivityBar/README.md

 ## Installation

-* Drag the `ZAProgressBar` folder into your project.
+* Drag the `ZAActivityBar` folder into your project.
 * Drag the `External` folder into your project (If you do not have them yet).
 * Add the **QuartzCore** framework to your project.